Benrski/openmemory-images/README.md

 Pre-built Docker images for the OpenMemory subproject from mem0ai/mem0, published to GHCR.

-- API: ghcr.io/<OWNER>/openmemory-api
+- API: ghcr.io/benrski/openmemory-api
-- UI: ghcr.io/<OWNER>/openmemory-ui
+- UI: ghcr.io/benrski/openmemory-ui

-Replace <OWNER> with the GitHub user/org that owns this repo (usually lowercase for GHCR).

 ## How it works